neilagabriel/vim-geeknote/README.md

 `:w`).
 Once saved, the note will be created and the navigation window will update.

 Use `:GeeknoteSync` to update the navigation with the latest data on the Evernote server.

 To rename notebooks or notes, simply modify the the name of the notebook/note in the navigation window and save the bugger (e.g. `:w`).
 Any number of changes can be made before saving, but be sure not to modify an item's GUID.

+To move a note into a different notebook, simply move the note's text (includes title and GUID) under the desired notebook in the navigation window and save the buffer.
+Similar to renaming, any number notes can be moved before saving the buffer.

 ## Acknowledgments